How to Convince Your Spouse to Homestead

 Neither my husband nor I grew up as “homesteaders”.
 And while my husband always wanted to move from town out into the country, I’m not sure that that dream necessarily included, hey lets have 40 kazillion birds and have a super ginormous garden and make our own spaghetti sauce, m’kay?
 That was all the short blonde girl that he married.

-Don’t get me wrong, my husband (and our teen sons) are always helpful when I ask.
+Don’t get me wrong, my husband (and our sons) are always helpful when I ask.
 There are things on the farm (like chicken butchering day) that require all hands on deck.
 But my husband has a wicked crazy work schedule and isn’t always here.
-And our teen sons definitely have their own things they’re into now.
+And kids are now grown and have their with their own adult lives.

 I once overheard my husband tell someone that the homestead wasn’t his gig, it was all mine.
 I thought it was silly for him to say that because he’s such a help to me when I need it.
 But really, in the grand scheme of things, I guess it is my gig.
 When I decide that I want to take on a new animal or make the garden bigger, it’s me who has to deal with dailyness of those decisions.